seud0nym/sigenergy2mqtt/README.md

 # Derived Sensors

-`sigenergy2mqtt` calculates the following additional sensors:
+In addition to the values read from the Modbus registers, `sigenergy2mqtt` calculates the following additional sensors:

 ### Plant